lvllvl/leetCodeSolution/README.md

 This approach allows us to use a dictionary.
 A dictionary pairs together a key / value combination.
 The key allows us to lookup the value in O( 1 ) time.

-In our case, our key / value combination could be a letter and its coordinates, e.g., 'a': (0, 0), 'b': (0, 1), 'c': (0, 2), etc.
+In our case, the key / value combination could be a letter and its coordinates, e.g., 'a': (0, 0), 'b': (0, 1), 'c': (0, 2), etc.

 Let's create a dictionary comprehension to create our new_board dictionary.